 Lost Guests - Children and adults separated from their party will be escorted to the Four Points by Sheraton Guest Service Booths.
 For assistance in locating a lost guest, contact the nearest Usher, Guest Service Representative or Security Officer.
 A guest who has become separated from his or her party should proceed to the Four Points by Sheraton Guest Service Booths.

 Merchandise/Souvenirs - The Team Store features a complete line of Spring Training merchandise and novelties to make your trip to Spring Training a memorable one.
 You can access the lower level of the store from ground level outside the ballpark and the upper level from inside the main concourse.
 There are also novelty stands located on the Boardwalk in the Right Field corner and down the 3rd base line.
-Prior to February 11th, the Team store hours are Monday-Friday 10:00am ET - 4:00pm ET, and Saturday from 10:00am ET - 2:00pm ET.
-Beginning February 11th, the hours are Monday-Friday 9:00am ET - 4:00pm ET, and Saturday/Sunday from 9:00am ET - 2:00pm ET.
-The team store will also be open for all games.
+The external, ground level team store hours are listed below:

-Minnesota Day - Enjoy a pre-game tailgate party with fellow Minnesotans prior to the game on Sunday March 4th versus the Pittsburgh Pirates.
+Minnesota Day - Enjoy a pre-game tailgate party with fellow Minnesotans prior to the game on Sunday March 3rd versus the Philadelphia Phillies at 1:05.

 Motorcycle Parking - Same as cars; please refer to the Parking section of this guide.